-In the first half of 2013, Mercer was engaged by: (a) the CG&C Committee to provide advice in respect of certain elements of the compensation program for Capstone's senior management team; and (b) management to provide advice in respect of compensation to certain individuals employed at Capstone's power generation facilities, which engagement was approved by the CG&C Committee.
+In the first half of 2013, Mercer, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc. ("MMC"), was engaged by: (a) the CG&C Committee to provide advice in respect of certain elements of the compensation program for Capstone's senior management team; and (b) management to provide advice in respect of compensation to certain individuals employed at Capstone's power generation facilities, which engagement was approved by the CG&C Committee.
+During 2013 and 2014, Marsh Inc. ("Marsh"), a separate independent operating company owned by MMC, provided insurance brokerage services to the Corporation.

-In the second half of 2013, the CG&C Committee decided to undertake a comprehensive review of Capstone's director and senior management compensation practices and Hugessen was engaged by the CG&C Committee to provide such advice.
+In the second half of 2013, the CG&C Committee decided to undertake a comprehensive review of Capstone's Director and senior management compensation practices and Hugessen was engaged by the CG&C Committee to provide such advice.
 The compensation decisions made by the CG&C Committee are the responsibility of the committee and may reflect factors and considerations in addition to the information and advice provided by Hugessen.
+In 2014, Hugessen was engaged by the CG&C Committee to provide advice on evolving best practices for short-term executive compensation.